 The Practice is the Data Controller of the data which we gather, hold and create about you.

 The Practice engages with data processors who may process your data.
 All Data Processors are held to strict contractual obligations, which specify the limitations, any access arrangements, storage and retention of data on our behalf as well as strict confidentiality and information handling clauses.
 All data processors are also held to high information security standards and asked to provide evidence of how they met Data Protection legislation.
 These processors may be software suppliers or specialist and support services.

-Transfers to third countries or international organisations
+Cross Border Transfers tbetween the UK, the EU, other third countries or international organisations

 General Practice Data for Planning and Research